-Visit Dr Carolyn Snell's profile on the York Research Database to see a full list of publications and browse her research related activities.
+Visit Professor Carolyn Snell's profile on the York Research Database to see a full list of publications and browse her research related activities.

-I am a Reader in Social Policy with a multidisciplinary background and joined the Department in 2007.
+I am a Professor of Social Policy with a multidisciplinary background and joined the Department in 2007.
 My career began with a degree in Politics and English Literature and was followed by an MA and PhD in Social Policy.
 Following this I held a research post at the Stockholm Environment Institute where I worked on the social and public policy dimensions of transport policies.

 Since 2011 my research and publications have largely focused on energy policy in the UK, with a particular interest in fuel poverty.
 In 2011 I received a grant from Eaga Charitable Trust to investigate the relationship between fuel poverty, welfare reforms and disabled people and in 2014 I received an EPSRC grant to research whether food bank recipients were facing a 'heat or eat' dilemma as suggested by many news reports.
 I held a UKERC grant between 2015-2018 that considered the policy effectiveness of energy efficiency policies aimed at households vulnerable to fuel poverty policy effectiveness of energy efficiency policies aimed at households vulnerable to fuel poverty.

 Between 2020-2021 I worked alongside Kelli Kennedy on an ESRC NPIF Accelerating Business Collaboration Funding knowledge exchange project with one of the UK’s large supermarkets, aiming to identify ethical and sustainable ways in which the industry might address food insecurity.

 I am currently academic lead on a Nuffield funded project that seeks to understand how the UK’s transition to net zero will affect families, and the communities in which they live.

 I am co-lead of the UK Social Policy Association's Climate Justice and Social Policy group.